Algebraic geometry: Computational algebraic geometry

-Since then, most results in this area are related to one or several of these items either by using or improving one of these algorithms, or by finding algorithms whose complexity is simply exponential in the number of the variables.
+Since then, most results in this area are related to one or several of these items either by using or improving one of these algorithms, or by finding algorithms whose complexity is singly exponential in the number of the variables.

 A body of mathematical theory complementary to symbolic methods called numerical algebraic geometry has been developed over the last several decades.
 The main computational method is homotopy continuation.
-This supports, for example, a model of floating point computation for solving problems of algebraic geometry.
+This supports, for example, a model of floating-point computation for solving problems of algebraic geometry.

 Gröbner basis

 A Gröbner basis is a system of generators of a polynomial ideal whose computation allows the deduction of many properties of the affine algebraic variety defined by the ideal.

 Given an ideal I defining an algebraic set V: